domingoclub/website/content/2021-04-06-food/2021-04-06-sourdough/2021-04-06-sourdough-starter/_index.md

 The sourdough "starter" is a mixture of flour and water that naturally collects yeast and bacteria.
 It is part of the bread making process called "pre-ferment".

 Making your own sourdough is very easy, the only ingredients you need are water, flour and a few days.
+The microorganisms will do the work for you.

 Once you have it, making bread, banana bread and pancakes of all kinds will be absolutely delicious for your body and mind.

 !!! notes "What kind of flour?"